De-Feedback V1

 Can I use my own computer hardware?

 Sure, give it a try.
 But since most people don't have hardware capable of running super CPU-intensive plugins reliably for live sound at low latency, we spent about a year testing and verifying the options on our site.
 We recommend choosing them instead.
+Another good option is the AU version for Mac on a Silicon (M) series machine, but we can't 100% guarantee performance for Mac in the same way we can on our dedicated hardwares.

 How many instances can I run?